How do I work with an architect?

 - Ideally, they will produce several options, giving you some choices, although usually the architect will make clear their preferences

-- Once you have agreed the overall plans, they can be used to get planning permission if needed
+- You can use the agreed plans to get planning permission if needed

-- Once that is done, then the architect will produce the very detailed plans which are then the instructions for the builders and illustrate how the building regulations will be met
+- Next, the architect produces detailed plans.
+These are instructions for the builders and show how building regulations will be met

-- What often causes most stress in projects is the client changing their mind about what they want to do – or simply not making decisions
+What often causes stress when working with an architect is the client changing their mind about what they want or simply not making decisions.

-- Some changes are inevitable in big projects as it takes shape, but any big changes will set the project back and add to the cost
+Some changes are inevitable as a project unfolds, but big changes will cause delays and add to the cost.

-- So you should make sure you are clear what you want before building work starts.
+So you should make sure you are clear what you want before building work starts.
 Make as many decisions as possible before going on site.
-The more the design is settled the fewer unwelcome surprises there are.
+The more you settle the details of the design, the fewer unwelcome surprises there are.

 Should I get the architect to oversee the building work?

-Once you have the detailed plans, you could decide to manage the rest of the project yourself, but unless you are very experienced at this, there are a number of reasons why it would normally be much easier and less fraught having the architect project mange it for you.
+Once you have the detailed plans, you could decide to manage the rest of the project yourself.
+Unless you are experienced, it is easier and less fraught to have the architect manage the project for you.

-- They will help you through the planning process, obtaining planning permission if necessary and dealing with building control
+Architects will help you through the planning process, obtaining planning permission if necessary and dealing with building control.

-- They will then handle the relationship with the builder on a day-to-day basis, ensuring that the work is done according to plan, that standards are maintained and short cuts avoided, and that it is completed on schedule and on budget
+The architect will be responsible for the day-to-day relationship with the builder.
+They check work is done to plan, standards are maintained and short cuts avoided.
+And finally, that the project is completed on schedule and on budget.